 We anticipate needing to temporarily close a lane of traffic on the side of the road where crews will be working.
 Our goal is to maintain access to businesses during construction.
 We will attempt to provide advance notice of any work in the area.

 During construction of the transmission line, temporary power outages may be required to allow us to complete work safely.
-The timing and extent of outages will be determined as we complete detailed engineering once a route is approved by the AUC.
+The timing and extent of outages will be determined as we complete detailed engineering.
 We understand this is an inconvenience to our customers, and will work with affected customers to minimize the impact of the outages and ensure customers are notified in advance.

 In some areas, we may need to trim or remove trees or other vegetation near transmission poles, wires or guy lines.
 This is to ensure that we meet minimum safety clearance requirements per the Alberta Electrical Utility Code.